 Building on this idea, ref. \cite{Sharma:2024hlz} carried out a systematic study of Ladder symmetries in static and stationary black hole spacetimes beyond Kerr.
-A particularly useful framework is provided by the parametrization introduced by Konoplya, Rezzolla, and Zhidenko (the KRZ class), which offers a systematic and theory-agnostic description of deviations from Kerr while retaining desirable separability properties \cite{Konoplya:2016jvv, Konoplya:2018arm}.
+A particularly useful framework is provided by the parametrization introduced by Konoplya, Rezzolla, and Zhidenko (the KRZ class), which offers a systematic and theory-agnostic description of deviations from Kerr while retaining desirable separability properties \cite{Konoplya:2018arm}.
+The KRZ parametrization was introduced as a model-independent framework for describing black hole spacetimes in the strong-field regime, motivated by the increasing precision of gravitational-wave and electromagnetic observations \cite{Konoplya:2016jvv}.
+As present and forthcoming experiments probe regions ever closer to the event horizon, it becomes necessary to adopt a systematic description of possible deviations from the Kerr geometry without committing to a specific theory of gravity.
+The KRZ framework addresses this need by providing a unified parametrization that captures strong-gravity effects while preserving key physical properties of black hole spacetimes, such as asymptotic flatness, the existence of a regular horizon, and, in the rotating case, the separability of perturbation equations.
+Beyond tidal Love numbers, the KRZ parametrization has been applied to a variety of strong-field phenomena, including quasinormal modes \cite{Konoplya:2024vuj, Bolokhov:2025uxz}, geodesic motion, and accretion-disk observables \cite{He:2025rjq, Olmo:2025ctf, Wang:2025gbj}, as well as black hole shadows \cite{Uniyal:2025uvc} and lensing properties \cite{Feleppa:2025ejh}, and has therefore been widely used in phenomenological tests of the Kerr-like geometry.
 By analyzing scalar perturbations in these geometries, \cite{Sharma:2024hlz} identified a subclass of KRZ spacetimes that admit Ladder symmetry and consequently established that scalar TLNs vanish for the entire subclass.
 This finding demonstrated a clear correspondence between Ladder symmetry and the absence of tidal deformability in a wide family of black hole geometries.

 However, an important complementary question remained open.
 Is Ladder symmetry not only sufficient but also necessary for the vanishing of TLNs?
 In other words, could there exist black hole spacetimes that do not admit Ladder symmetry but nevertheless exhibit vanishing TLNs, at least in the scalar sector?